Import & manage customized tokens

 Step 2: Find your customized token name in the search bar and click on it.

-Step 3: You would be directed to a token screen.
+Step 3: You will be directed to a token screen.
 You could now send or get the address to receive this token without having to find it in a long token list.
 Pretty neat, isn't it?

 SubWallet is currently supporting more than 490 tokens, including cross-chain tokens.